- Photography for Beginners - A Complete Guide

 - A Beginners Guide to Start Shooting in RAW

-White balance is the process of adjusting colour cast so that objects which appear white in person are rendered white in your photo.
-For example, take a sheet of white paper and place it under an indoor incandescent light - it takes on an orange tint.
+White balance is a process of adjusting colour cast so that objects which appear white in person are rendered white in your photo.
+For example, take a sheet of white paper and place it under an indoor incandescent light - it takes on an orange tint - warm.
 Take that same paper and place it under fluorescent lights it appears much whiter, or even slightly blue - cold.
 Having the incorrect white balance is responsible for making photos appear very orange when indoors, or photos taken at dawn or dusk appear blue.

 The most common colour profiles and corresponding temperatures and uses are shown in the illustration below.